7 Back-fire Risks

 Tooltip Text

 In addition to the dual-use characteristics of many capabilities associated with cooperation, it is also important to recognise that while the word “cooperation” generally has positive connotations, cooperation among AI agents will not always be desirable.
-It is not only the case that things that are useful for cooperation can be dangerous if used for other purposes; cooperation in and of itself can be bad.
-Undesired cooperation is often referred to as collusion; it is however important to note that there is not really any clear-cut technical distinction between cooperation and collusion.
+It is not only the case that capabilities that are useful for cooperation can be dangerous if used for other purposes; cooperation in and of itself can be bad.
+Undesired cooperation is often referred to as collusion, which generally means secretive cooperation between two or more parties at the expense of one or more other parties.
+The final resource of this section covers collusion risks for AI agents, including some specific examples of what this could mean and some important research directions to mitigate collusion risks.

 Tooltip Text